23+ Truck Driving Safety Tips – [Updated for 2023]

 Stay Safe in the Car — What Are 3 Safety Rules to Remember When Sharing the Road with Trucks?

-No matter how much you love your truck, you still need to drive your car from time to time.
+No matter how much you love your truck, you still need to drive your car occasionally.
 Here are three rules to remember:

-Stay out of a truck driver’s blind spots.
+Stay out of a truck driver’s blind spot.
 If you can’t see the truck’s mirror, the driver can’t see you!

 What are the safety rules for following a truck?
 Ensure you maintain a distance of 7-8 seconds behind the truck.
 A car takes about 300 feet to stop when going at 65 mph.